wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/02-user-interface-best-practices.md

 The goal of good user interface design is to allow for effective interactions, also known as a good user experience, so that the website provides good feedback that aids the users decision-making process.

-Bad user interface design can lead to a frustrating user experience, which means users leaving a site, and therefore a loss of potential customers.
+Bad user interface design can lead to a frustrating user experience and a potential loss of site visitors, which is not a great outcome for a user of your theme.

 When designing a theme, it's important to ensure that the elements of the theme provide a good user experience.